-Before determining the section of the Transfer Policy under which your appeal will be made, read the entire Policy, {pages 23-24 of the S.D.S.S.A.A.
-Handbook} carefully so as to ensure that you are appealing under the appropriate section and that you are able to provide the documentation and information required.
-Every student who has been registered from another school within the previous twelve (12) months is ineligible for SDSSAA-sanctioned events, unless he/she appeals and is deemed eligible by the SDSSAA transfer appeal committee under one of the four following sections:
+Before determining the section of the Transfer Policy under which your appeal will be made, read the entire Policy, {pages 29-31 of the S.D.S.S.A.A.
+Handbook} carefully so as to ensure that you are appealing under the appropriate section and that you are able to provide the documentation required (if proceeding to appeal).

+Every student who has been registered from another school within the previous twelve (12) months is ineligible for SDSSAA-sanctioned events leading to OFSAA championships, unless he/she appeals and is deemed eligible by the SDSSAA transfer appeal committee under one of the four following sections: